-- Target medical loss ratio (claims divided by premium): 90% - Target administrative expense ratio (administrative expenses divided by premium): 10% - Target profit (profit divided by premium): 0%
+- Target medical loss ratio (claims divided by premium): 90% - Target administrative expense ratio (administrative expenses divided by premium): 10%

 3 HealthTrust does not currently purchase stop loss insurance (specific or aggregate) as the expected return from such coverage, given their size, is much smaller than the amount HealthTrust could expect to pay for the insurance.
 However, since HealthTrust is prohibited from retaining excess reserves because it chooses not to purchase stop loss insurance, we developed our models as if stop loss coverage was in place.